 At the RSPB, I lead a programme of research focusing on the birds, habitats and wider biodiversity of the UK uplands, finding solutions to the problems they face.
 This has included research into the effects of land uses such as commercial and native woodland creation, grazing, wind farms, grouse moor management and peatland restoration.

 I have a range of research experience and provide training in areas including data analysis, scientific publishing and fieldwork including bird survey techniques, radio tracking and ringing.

-- 2012: Black Grouse Scottish Steering Group
+- 2011: Black Grouse Scottish Steering Group

 Partners and Collaboration

-- Dr Kirsty Park, Stirling University
+- Prof Kirsty Park, Stirling University

-- Dr Andreas Heinemeyer, York University
+- Dr Karl Evans, Sheffield University

 - Prof Nicola Koper, University of Manitoba